amulyabaral/bash_bioinformatics/README.md

-# bash_bioinformatics
+# Bash_bioinformatics
-bash scripts for simple bioinformatic analysis
+These are some of linux bash scripts I have written over the last few months.